 In the coupled climate system, changes in atmospheric and oceanic circulations will influence the east-west temperature gradient as well.
-It is expected that as global temperature increases and as the east-west temperature gradient weakens, east-west sea level pressure gradients and easterly trade winds (characterizing the Walker circulation) will weaken as well (Sections 4.5.3, 8.2.2.2 and 8.4.2.3, and Figure 7.14b; Vecchi et al., 2006, 2008).
+It is expected that as global temperature increases and as the east-west temperature gradient weakens, east-west sea-level pressure gradients and easterly trade winds (characterizing the Walker circulation) will weaken as well (Vecchi et al., 2006, 2008; Figure 7.14b; Chapter 8, Sections 8.2.2.2 and 8.4.2.3; Chapter 4, Section 4.5.3).
 This would, in turn, weaken the east-west temperature gradient through a reduction of equatorial upwelling of cold water in the east Pacific and a reduction in the transport of warmer water to the western equatorial Pacific and Indian Ocean (England et al., 2014; Dong and McPhaden, 2017; Li et al., 2017; Maher et al., 2018).

-Research published since AR5 (Burls and Fedorov, 2014b; Fedorov et al., 2015; Erfani and Burls, 2019) has built on an earlier theory (Liu and Huang, 1997; Barreiro and Philander, 2008) linking the east-west temperature gradient to the north-south temperature gradient.
+Research published since AR5 (Burls and Fedorov, 2014a; Fedorov et al., 2015; Erfani and Burls, 2019) has built on an earlier theory (Liu and Huang, 1997; Barreiro and Philander, 2008) linking the east-west temperature gradient to the north-south temperature gradient.
 In particular, model simulations suggest that a reduction in the equator-to-pole temperature gradient (polar amplification) increases the temperature of water subducted in the extra-tropics, which in turn is upwelled in the eastern Pacific.
-Thus, polar amplified warming, with greater warming in the mid-latitudes and subtropics than in the deep tropics, is expected to contribute to the weakening of the east-west equatorial Pacific SST gradient on decadal to centennial time scales.
+Thus, polar amplified warming, with greater warming in the mid-latitudes and subtropics than in the deep tropics, is expected to contribute to the weakening of the east-west equatorial Pacific SST gradient on decadal to centennial timescales.